Geometry and topology of geometric limits I: Introduction

 \section{Introduction}

-There are two notions of convergence in the theory of Kleinian group.
-One is algebraic convergence and the other is geometric convergence.
+There are two notions of convergence in the theory of Kleinian group: algebraic convergence and geometric convergence.
 Algebraic convergence is a convergence with respect to the topology induced from the natural topology on the space of representations of a group into $\mathrm{PSL}_2\complexes$.
-On the other hand, geometric convergence corresponds to the convergence of the quotient hyperbolic $3$-manifolds with respect to the pointed Gromov-Hausdorff topology.
+On the other hand, geometric convergence corresponds to a convergence of the quotient hyperbolic $3$-manifolds with respect to the pointed Gromov-Hausdorff topology.
 One of the main topics in the theory of Kleinian groups is studying the topological structure of deformation spaces.
-Deformation spaces have topology induced from the algebraic convergence.
-Still, their singularities, for instance those which are called self-bumping points, are caused by difference between the algebraic and the geometric convergences as was shown by work of Anderson-Canary \cite{ac0} and McMullen \cite{Mc2}.
+Deformation spaces have topologies induced from the algebraic convergence.
+Still, their singularities, for instance, those which are called self-bumping points, are caused by difference between algebraic and the geometric convergences, as was shown by work of Anderson-Canary \cite{ac0} and McMullen \cite{Mc2}.
 This suggests that studying geometric limits is important for understanding the deformation spaces.

-For an algebraically convergent sequence of Kleinian groups, its geometric limit, which always exists passing to a subsequence, contains the algebraic limit but may be larger than that in general.
-The difference between algebraic limits and geometric ones is first observed by J{\o}rgensen and Marden.
+For an algebraically convergent sequence of Kleinian groups, its geometric limit, which always exists by passing to a subsequence, contains the algebraic limit, but may be larger than that in general.
+The difference between algebraic limit and geometric one is first observed by J{\o}rgensen and Marden.
 In \cite{jm}, they gave an example of algebraically convergent sequence of infinite cyclic groups in $\PSL_2 \complexes$ which converges to a rank-2 parabolic group.
 This is a typical phenomenon for geometric limits, and is a cause of geometric limits larger than algebraic ones in more complicated situations such as an example of Kerckhoff-Thurston \cite{kt}.